 During 2020/21 the government extended business rates relief to retail, hospitality and leisure business and nurseries.
-These extended reliefs had the effect of creating a significantly larger deficit in the Collection Fund for 2020/21.
-The government compensated local authorities for these extended reliefs with s31 grants during the year.
-These funds are held in an earmarked reserve at the end of 2020/21 (£4.5million) to fund the distribution of the deficit on the collection fund in 2021/22.
+These extended reliefs had the effect of creating a significantly larger deficit in the Collection Fund for 2020/21, which was distributed in 2021/22 onwards.
+The unanticipated extension of reliefs continued during 2021/22, but to a lesser extent.
+The government compensates local authorities for these extended reliefs with s31 grants during the year of award.
+The funds are held in an earmarked reserve at the end of each year to fund the distribution of the deficit on the collection fund in the following year (£906,580 2021/22, £4.5million 2020/21).

-2019/20 2020/21
+2020/21 2021/22

 £000 Collection Fund Adjustment Account £000

-(275) Balance at 1 April 810
+810 Balance at 1 April (3,974)

-Amount by which council tax and business rates income credited to the CIES is different from council tax and business rates income calculated for the year in accordance with statutory requirements (4,784)
+(4,784) Amount by which council tax and business rates income credited to the CIES is different from council tax and business rates income

+calculated for the year in accordance with statutory requirements 3,400

-810 Balance at 31 March (3,974)
+(3,974) Balance at 31 March (574)